ssinno28/Marionette.EntityView/README.md

 * Aside from those there is also the [example folder](https://github.com/ssinno28/Marionette.EntityView/tree/master/example) in the root of the project.

 ## Release History
+* 1.2.11
+  * a few fixes to make sure it is compatible with module loaders
 * 1.2.9
   * removing dependencies on external libraries to limit size of javascript if they are not in use
   * adding a captcha field